-Steps on how to printer to the vcp7100 and vcp7100g plotters.
+Steps on how to print to the vcp7100, vcp7100g, and vcp7100cf plotters.

-- Make sure your file is saved as a PDF.
+- Save your file as a PDF.

 - Select the type of poster paper you would like to print on.